mikemtzp/react-todo-app/README.md

 # React To-do app
-> This is a to do list in which you can enter tasks, change their status to completed and delete them.
-You can navigate between the to-do list, the about page and the authors information page.
+> This is a to do list in which you can you can add, mark/unmark complete, edit, delete and persist todos items to local storage.
+You can navigate between the to-do list, the about page, and the authors information page.
 Built with React Js.

 ## 🛠️ Built With